WSU College of Nursing Simulation Lab

 A BSN from the WSU College of Nursing is valued throughout the Northwest for the quality of our graduates.

 A BSN is a four-year degree.
 At Washington State University, students spend two years on their general university requirements and nursing prerequisites.
 Those can be done at Pullman, Tri-Cities, or through equivalent transfer coursework from outside WSU.
 Students then apply and have two more years of Nursing classes.
-After that comes graduation, followed by a licensure test called the NCLEX, and then you are ready to tackle the job as a Coug Nurse who is in demand by employers throughout the region.
+After that comes graduation, followed by the national licensure test called the NCLEX, then applying for licensure at the state level.
+Then you are ready to tackle the job as a Coug Nurse who is in demand by employers throughout the region.
+For more information on licensure, visit the DAESA website.

 Events